phac-nml/biohansel/docs/source/user-docs/input.rst

     hansel -s heidelberg -M <metadata_scheme.tsv> -vv -o results.tab -O match_results.tab <data>

-The BioHansel results table will be joined with the subtype metadata table based if a subtype on the metadata table matches one on the results.
+The biohansel results table will be joined with the subtype metadata table based if a subtype on the metadata table matches one on the results.
 If a match occurs, the metadata of that subtype will be added to the table at the end of the results.tab and tech_results.tab results files.

 Example metadata table (called meta.tsv):